skalogs/SkaETL/README.md

 Detailed features :

- * REAL TIME: real-time streaming, transformation, analysis, standardization, calculations and visualization of all your        ingested and processed data
+ * Real Time: real-time streaming, transformation, analysis, standardization, calculations and visualization of all your        ingested and processed data
- * GUIDED WORKFLOWS:
+ * Guided Workflows:
    * "consumer processes" (data ingestion pipelines) to guide you through transformation, normalization, analysis - avoiding      the tedious task of transforming different types of Logs via Logstash
    * Optional metrics computations via simple functions or complex customized functions via SkaLogs Language
    * Optional alerts and notifications
    * Referentials creation for further reuse
- * LOGSTASH CONFIGURATION GENERATOR:  on the fly Logstash configuration generator
+ * Logstash Configuration Generator:  on the fly Logstash configuration generator
- * PARSING: grok, nitro, cef, with simulation tool
+ * Parsing: grok, nitro, cef, with simulation tool
- * ERROR RETRY MECHANISM: automated mechanism for re-processing data ingestion errors
+ * Error Retry Mechanism: automated mechanism for re-processing data ingestion errors
- * REFERENTIALS: create referentials for further reuse
+ * Referentials: create referentials for further reuse
  * CMDB: create IT inventory referential
- * COMPUTATIONS (METRICS): precompute all your metrics before storing your results in ES (reduces the use of ES resources and    the # ES licenses),
+ * Computations (Metrics): precompute all your metrics before storing your results in ES (reduces the use of ES resources and    the # ES licenses),
- * SKALOGS LANGUAGE: Complex queries, event correlations (SIEM) and calculations, with an easy-to-use SQL-like language
+ * SkaLogs Language: Complex queries, event correlations (SIEM) and calculations, with an easy-to-use SQL-like language
- * MONITORING - ALERTS: Real-time monitoring, alerts and notifications based on events and thresholds
+ * Monitoring - Alerts: Real-time monitoring, alerts and notifications based on events and thresholds
- * VISUALIZATION: dashboard to monitor in real-time all your ingestion processes, metrics, referentials, kafka live stream
+ * Visualization: dashboard to monitor in real-time all your ingestion processes, metrics, referentials, kafka live stream
- * OUTPUT: Kafka, ES, email, Slack, more to come...
+ * Output: Kafka, ES, email, Slack, more to come...

 SkaETL parses and enhances data from Kafka topics to any output :
 * Kafka (enhanced topics)